datalad-handbook/book/docs/code_from_chapters/yale.rst

 ------------------

 DataLad is a command line tool and it has a Python API.
-Whenever used, it is thus operated it in your :term:`terminal` using the command line (as done above), or used it in scripts such as shell scripts, Python scripts, Jupyter Notebooks, and so forth.
+It is operated in your :term:`terminal` using the command line (as done above), or used it in scripts such as shell scripts, Python scripts, Jupyter Notebooks, and so forth.
 This is how you would import DataLad's Python API::

    ipython       # if not installed, use python